 For example, this post wraps the primary topic in an H2 while the 11 examples are all H3s:

-Make sure when crafting your posts in
+Make sure when crafting your posts in WordPress, you format in a descending hierarchy from h2-h6:

 Focus on proper formatting first before worrying about schema markup or other HTML optimization tricks (e.g., wrapping your list post with the <ol> tags from the earlier GIF example).